 - ToodleBit provides a progressive scheme of work from Year 3 to Year 6.

 - Lesson plans are detailed but easy to follow.

 - Components which have been tried and tested, not only for use in schools, but also to ensure value for money.

 - Activities have been chosen to maximise the learning opportunities that can take place.

 - Projects which are cross curricula - enabling schools to get the most from the time available.

 - Comprehensive staff training package with plenty of support to ensure the less confident computing teachers can deliver excellent computing lessons.

 - Teachers love the ToodleBit online classroom because it provides pupils with support and extension activities that enable them to work independently.

-- Pupils explore the ToodleBit classroom because it supports them and allows them to move at their own pace through the lessons and activities without having to wait for a busy teacher.
+- Pupils love the ToodleBit classroom because it supports them and allows them to move at their own pace through the lessons and activities without having to wait for a busy teacher.

 - Pupils enjoy the creative element of designing their own games and excitied by the hands-on, active approach to learning. .